 Brief History of Roseville Elks Lodge #2248

-Over three years ago, we celebrated our Lodge's 55th Birthday (March 2017).
+This year we celebrate our Lodge's 60th Birthday (March 2022).
 Perhaps you would be interested in knowing a brief history of the fraternal organization known as Roseville Lodge #2248:

 In 1961, Floyd Knudsen and others began searching for other Elks who would be willing to leave their then-current Lodges and become members of a new Lodge in Roseville.
 On December 8, 1961, Elks Floyd Knudsen, Ford Marshal, Guido (Joe) Gianani and 132 others asked for and were granted permission from Grand Lodge (the "Mothership") to form the new Lodge, to be known as Roseville Lodge #2248.